ooni/probe-cli/docs/design/dd-006-probeservices.md

 ## Introduction

-While running OONI Probe needs to communicate with several services, some of which are managed by OONI, some of which by third parties This document is about explaining the interaction with internal services.
+While running OONI Probe needs to communicate with several services, some of which are managed by OONI, some of which by third parties.
+This document is about explaining the interaction with internal services.

 Services managed by OONI are divided into two distinct categories:

-1. "probe services", that is APIs that provide services to OONI probe during its bootstrap, when fetcing inputs, or when submitting measurements;
+1. "probe services", that is APIs that provide services to OONI probe during its bootstrap, when fetching inputs, or when submitting measurements;

 2. "test helpers", that is APIs invoked while measuring.